How Much Cyber Insurance Does Your Business Need?

 Data Size and Sensitivity

 The size and sensitivity of your data are crucial in determining your risk factor.
 Take, for example, a local business with a limited customer base.
-These low-risk companies are likely to pay less for their cyber policy than a large retail store that stores customer information and credit card numbers through their website.
+This low-risk company is likely to pay less for its cyber policy than a large retail store that stores customer information and credit card numbers through its website.

 The higher the risk for the data you keep, the more you have to pay to protect it.